IAMconsortium/pyam/doc/source/_examples/README.txt

 Plotting Gallery
 ================

-A variety of examples of :code:`pyam`'s plotting capabilities.
+A few examples of the plotting and visualization features provided by |pyam|.